brimdata/zed/docs/zq/README.md

 Zed query (like a keyword search) happens to correspond with a file of the same name in the local directory.
-To avoid this, you can provide the query with the `-query` flag, which specified the Zed program to run and forces all arguments to be interpreted as input files.
+To avoid this, you can provide the query with the `-query` flag, which specified the Zed program to run and forces all arguments to be interpreted as inputs.

 When `zq` is run with a `query` and no input arguments, then the query must begin with a